HCESrl/laravel-swagger-api/README.md

 Make sure that the `prefix` is the same used in your `RouteServiceProvider` for the api routes.

 ### Routing
-The packages adds a layer on top of the Laravel routing system allowing you to easily add metadata to your routes in order to create a [Swagger](https://swagger.io/) compliant API.

-We provide an `Api` facade that works with the same syntax as the `Route` facade and that you can use directly in your `routes/api.php` file.
+The `Api` facade works with the same syntax as the `Route` facade and you can use it directly in your `routes/api.php` file.

 ```php